impresso/eldorado/_pages/faq.md

 image: '/images/pages/contact.jpg'
 ---

+**I do not have a paper at the workshop, can I still attend the conference?**

+Yes, your are welcome, but you must first register via [eventbrite](https://www.eventbrite.com/e/eldorado-workshop-registration-91108149929).

+**I will present at the workshop, what are the instructions for the presentations**?

+Presentation should be in English and last about 15min.
+Please refer to the [Authors](/authors/) page.

+**To which hotel can I stay?
+Do you have preferential tarifs?**

+We provide a list of hotels with preferential tarifs on the [Venue](/pages/logistics/) page.

 **What are my transportation/parking options for getting to and from the event?**

-More information will be pusblished on the workshop website.

-**You can reach EPFL by public transportation from the Lausanne or Renens train stations.**

-See the Swiss Railway website for details and timetables.
+Please refer to the [Venue](/pages/logistics/) page.

 **How can I contact the organizer with any questions?**

-The Eldorado workshop website will soon be up and contain all information.
-In case you do not find an answer to your question there, do not hesitate to contact us at info@impresso-project.ch.
+If you did not find an answer to your question, do not hesitate to contact us at [info@impresso-project.ch](mailto:info@impresso-project.ch).

-**Do I have to bring my printed ticket to the event?**

-No, you do not need to bring you ticket.

-**Can I update my registration information?**

-Yes.